vivekkumar9919/JavaScript-Interview-question/readme.md

-What is the difference between call, apply and bind in JavaScript?

-#  Brush up your Javascript knowledge for your 2023 interview with this list of 70+ frequently asked questions
+#  Brush up your JavaScript knowledge for your 2023 interview with this list of 70+ frequently asked questions

 ## Table of Contents